Myriades-ll/ZW164_py_plugin/README.md

 # ZW164 plugin for Domoticz

-This plugin is intended to get you ability to use of [AEOTEC Ltd. Siren ZW164](https://aeotec.com/products/aeotec-siren-6/)
+This plugin is intended to get you the ability to use the [AEOTEC Ltd. Siren ZW164](https://aeotec.com/products/aeotec-siren-6/)

 ## Prerequisites